robur-coop/albatross/README.md

 `Albatross_stats` gathers periodically statistics (memory, CPU, network, hypervisor) from all running unikernels.

-`Albatross_tls_endpoint` and `albatross_tls_inetd` listen on a TCP port, and proxy requests from remote clients to the respective daemons described above.
-They enforce client authentication, and use the commen names of the client certificate chain as administrative domain.
+`Albatross_tls_inetd` is executed via inetd (socket activation), and proxy requests from remote clients to the respective daemons described above.
+It enforce client authentication, and use the commen names of the client certificate chain as administrative domain.
 The policies are embedded in CA certificates, the command is embedded in the leaf certificate.
+The `albatross_tls_endpoint` is an alternative, which listen on a TCP port and executes an asynchronous task for each incoming request.

 The following command-line applications for local and remote management are provided:
 - `albatross_client_local`: sends a command locally to the Unix domain sockets